ishswar/katacoda-scenarios/cka-cluster-with-kind/step2.md

 Let's create a simple NGINX base deployment with 2 replicas and expose deployment with service running on port *32070*

+Just for simply city we will make sure that pods get scheduled on node `` and `` - so lets taint node ``

+`kubectl taint node kind-worker no:testpod:NoSchedule`{{execute}}

+Now we apply below to YAMLs that will create deployment and service

 `kubectl apply -f deploy.yaml -f service.yaml`{{execute}}

-### If you want to see the YAML for Deployment and Service use below command to see view them
+### (Optional) If you want to see the YAML for Deployment and Service use below command to see view them

 Deployment :

+If you see closely this deployment uses **sidecar** container to populate NGINX's default *index.html* with text that has Pod's Name and Node's name so when we hit any of these NGINX server we know which Pod we hit and it's running on what Node .

 `bat deploy.yaml`{{execute}}